Priyanshu19Mishra/Power-BI-Dashboards/README.md

 Financial Analysis:
 Dashboards are frequently used to display financial KPIs, cash flow, and budget tracking, enabling CFOs to make strategic decisions based on the data.

+In this repo, different images showing the dashboards has been added.